victor-kalinin/otus-python-dev/README.md

-# Homeworks for OTUS "Python dev junior"
+# Homeworks for OTUS "Python developer"